ManticoreGamesInc/platform-documentation/src/tutorials/art/vfx_tutorial.md

     All of these settings will be found in the Properties window with the Health Spiral VFX selected in the project Hierarchy.

-    1. Radius set to 7.5 to be wider
+    1. Scroll down to the section called "Smart" and change the **Radius** to 7.5 to be wider.
-    2. spiral speed to 8
+    2. Increase the **Spiral Speed** to 8.
-    3. ring Life to 1
+    3. Set the **Ring Life** to 1.
-    4. Sound effects: search for meta fantasy treasure 01 sfx & object fantasy treasure chest opened 01
+    4. Now we need some sound effects: search for `Meta Fantasy Treasure 01 SFX` in Core Content and the `Object Fantasy Treasure Chest Open 01 SFX` and drag each one into the `OpenedEffect` folder.
-    5. turn autoplay on for both
+    5. Select both of these effects in the Hierarchy, and turn **Autoplay** on for both in the Properties window.
-    6. give each a life span of 2
+    6. Give each one a **Life Span** of 2.

-32. enable networking on the OpenedEffect group

-33. Create template from OpenedVFX, now delete that from in hierarchy

-34. drag that template from project content into the custom prop of the treasure chest group

-35. now open up that TreasureChest script again so we can spawn the effect at the right time
+3. Now that we've got all the contents of our new efefct set up, we need to enable networking on its root folder via the right-click menu.

+4. Right click this group and create a template from it.
+After making it into a template, delete it from the project Hierarchy.

+5. Click back onto the `TreasureChest` script from earlier.
+Drag your new effect into the custom property for the **OpeningVFX** on the `TreasureChest` script.

+6. Now we need to spawn this effect in our code!

+    By adding this new code, your function should look like this:

     ```lua
     local function OnSwitchInteraction(theTrigger, player)